Skip to content

 The price question, answered honestly

-As of April 2026, there's no public Korean retail number you can lock in for a generic liraglutide weight-management product.
-So instead of faking one, here's how the pressure builds.
+As of May 2026, there's no public Korean retail number to anchor a generic liraglutide weight-management product.
+Rather than inventing one, here's how the pressure builds.

 AxisWhat to watch in KoreaExpected effect